awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_data-sources.md

 ## AWS CloudTrail Event Logs<a name="guardduty_cloudtrail"></a>

 AWS CloudTrail provides you with a history of AWS API calls for your account, including API calls made using the AWS Management Console, the AWS SDKs, the command line tools, and higher\-level AWS services\.
 CloudTrail also allows you to identify which users and accounts called AWS APIs for services that support CloudTrail, the source IP address that the calls were made from, and when the calls occurred\.
 For more information, see the [AWS CloudTrail User Guide](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/)\.
-GuardDuty can monitor both CloudTrail management events, and optional CloudTrail data events for S3\.
+GuardDuty can monitor both CloudTrail management events, and optionally, CloudTrail data events for S3\.

 When you enable GuardDuty, it immediately starts analyzing your CloudTrail event logs\.
 It consumes CloudTrail management and S3 data events directly from CloudTrail through an independent and duplicative stream of events\.
 There is no additional charge for GuardDuty to access CloudTrail events\.